wpyoga/ubuntu-server-nosnap/README.md

 ## How to use

-If you're using libvirt, first clone this repo and host the files over http.
+If you're using libvirt, first clone this repo, make any changes you want, then host the files over http.
 An easy way to do that would be:

 ```sh
 $ python3 -m http.server 8080
 ```

-Then, add this to the kernel command line: `autoinstall ds=nocloud-net;s=http://_gateway:8080/`
+For virt-install, add this to the kernel command line: `autoinstall ds=nocloud-net;s=http://_gateway:8080/`

 For example: